MANDARAPURAVITEJA/MANDARAPURAVITEJA/README.md

-### Hi there 👋
+### Hi there 👋 Welcome to my GitHub profile🔭

-## ✨ABOUT ME✨
+### ✨ABOUT ME✨
-Aspiring Data Scientist with 1.8+ years of IT working experience and 1+ years of Data Science experience, 🤔seeking a transition to utilize my skills and abilities in the Data Science industry that offers professional growth while being resourceful, innovative, and flexible.
+Aspiring Data Scientist with 1.8+ years of IT👨‍💻 working experience and 1+ years of Data Science experience🧠, seeking🤔 a transition to utilize my skills and abilities in the Data Science industry that offers professional growth while being resourceful, innovative, and flexible.
 Expertise in developing  End-to-End applications on Machine Learning, Deep Learning, and Python.

-## 📫 How to reach me:
+### 📫 How to reach me:
 Email: raviteja.vvss99@gmail.com

 Mobile: +91-9092942699

 LinkedIn: https://www.linkedin.com/in/raviteja-mandarapu/

 <!--